pholser/junit-quickcheck/src/site/markdown/usage/complex-types.md

 # Generators for types with component types: `ComponentizedGenerator`

-Extend `ComponentizedGenerator` instead of `Generator` when the type of values you need to generate have component types; for example, collections, maps.
+Extend class `ComponentizedGenerator` instead of `Generator` when the type of values you need to generate have component types; for example, collections and maps.
 This is usually necessary for generating values for types that involve generics.

 ```java
     public final class Either<L, R> {